Here Comes the...Wedding Planner

 A wedding planner finds venues and vendors including invitation designers and printers, DJs, bands, photographers, and caterers, and negotiates contracts on behalf of the bride and groom.
 He or she deals with any difficulties that occur before, during, and after the event, making sure things go smoothly.

 Required Training and Education

-Anyone thinking about opening a business must consider start-up costs.
-These costs for a wedding planning business can be under $2000, according to Entrepreneur.com, since one can work from his or her home.
-Although you may not need office space, you still need to budget for office equipment, marketing your business and purchasing appropriate work clothing.
+Consider your start-up costs if you want to be in business for yourself.
+The costs of opening a wedding planning business can be under $2000, according to Entrepreneur.com, since one can work from home rather than having to rent office space or a storefront.
+You will have to budget for office equipment, marketing your business, and purchasing appropriate work clothing.